GregUtas/robust-services-core/docs/RSC-Building-Using-CMake.md

 How VS has integrated support for CMake is described [here](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170).
+I still haven't configured VS to support CMake, which definitely looks like the route to take.
+When that happens, this page will be updated.
-I still haven't configured VS to seemlessly support CMake.
-However, the workflow described below was adequate for building and running RSC.
+But for now, the workflow described below is adequate for building and running RSC.

 ## Generating _vcxproj_ files